gpu-mode/ring-attention/README.md

 This repository contains notebooks, experiments and a collection of links to papers and other material related to Ring Attention.

-### Weekly Meeting

-Every Sunday 5 PM UTC we meet in the "General" voice channel of the CUDA MODE discord server.
-You can contact us any time asynchronously in the `#ring-attention` channel.

 ### Reserach / Material

 - Paper: [Ring Attention with Blockwise Transformers for Near-Infinite Context](https://arxiv.org/abs/2310.01889)